un3481/rpi-gentoo/README.md

 Sources from Raspberry-Pi Foundation can be found [here](https://github.com/raspberrypi/linux).

-Configuring the linux kernel to run properly on a Raspberry-Pi felt too much like reinventing the wheel.
+Manually configuring the linux kernel to run properly on a Raspberry-Pi felt too much like reinventing the wheel.